 As the antiracism leaders in our Diocese and national church have said, antiracism efforts must involve prayer, learning, and action.
 In 2021 we plan a multi-level approach to increasing the congregation’s awareness of systemic racism and white supremacy.

-Additional programs will be announced this Fall.
+Additional events will be announced soon.